Skip to content

 How was Leicester City Founded?

 Leicester was built by the Romans more than 2,000 years ago.
-They made it a gathering area for the military and called it Rati Coritnorm.
-The city began developing to occupy an important military and commercial position in the Roman Empire.
+They made it a military gathering area and called it Rati Coritnorm.
+The city began to develop and occupied an important military and commercial position in the Roman Empire.
 After that, the Romans left the city in the 5th century, and it was abandoned until the Saxons invaded.

-In the 19th century, it was subject to the Vikings’ occupation, but they were not there for long due to the establishment of the United Kingdom and the annexation of Leicester.
+The 19th century was subject to the Vikings’ occupation, but they were not there for long due to the establishment of the United Kingdom and the annexation of Leicester.

 Sports in Leicester